kubernetes/website/docs/deprecation-policy.md

 The Kubernetes system is comprised of several different programs cooperating.
-Sometimes, a Kubernetes release might remove flags or CLI commands (collectively “CLI elements”) in these programs.
+Sometimes, a Kubernetes release might remove flags or CLI commands (collectively "CLI elements") in these programs.
 The individual programs naturally sort into two main groups - user-facing and admin-facing programs, which vary slightly in their deprecation policies.
-Unless a flag is explicitly prefixed or documented as “alpha” or “beta”, it is considered GA.
+Unless a flag is explicitly prefixed or documented as "alpha" or "beta", it is considered GA.

 CLI elements are effectively part of the API to the system, but since they are not versioned in the same way as the REST API, the rules for deprecation are as